Mental Performance Conditioning

 Not through thinking…

-But through conditioning.
+But through conditioning nervous system.

 From there, we develop: